Home DH-Debate 10. Celtic Iron Age 12. The Goths I |

-Timeline from Neolitic to historical time
+Timeline from Neolitic to historical time.

-The term Roman Iron Age refers to the time between year 0 and 400 AC.
-It describes the major influence that the Roman Empire had on the development of Scandinavia during this period.
 The core of the Roman army came to be made up of Germans recruited from the free Germania, and all these young men returned home after their military service filled with knowledge of Roman culture, military organization, tactics and strategy.
 They came back to their Germanic villages with Roman treasures, weapons and coins, which latter quickly became legal currency also on markets in the free Germania.

 Many discoveries of extensive ramparts and other fortifications and big quantities of beaten armies' weapons, sacrificed to the gods, testify that Roman Iron Age was a turbulent and violent time of intense fighting on the scarce resources.